SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Pinkie opens the book to the first page.
 Finding a map, she gets excited.
 "A treasure map!"
 Pinkie squeals in delight as her mind races. *What does it lead to?
 Bits, gems, candy?
 Or maybe cotton candy?*

 Pinkie's eyes light up at the thought of discovering a candy-based treasure.
 "I must find it," Pinkie mutters, determined.
-She stands and orients herself with the map in the book before setting out on her grand adventure for the treasure to be found.
+She stands up and orients herself with the map in the book before setting out on her grand adventure for the treasure to be found.

+She starts following the map closely, executing each turn with precision and determination.
+Pinkie sticks to the dotted line on the map, eyes darting back and forth between the map and her surroundings.

+As she walks by two pegasi and an earth pony drawing in the sand, she compliments their work, a grand drawing of Celestia raising the sun.
+"Nice job, looks great!"
+Pinkie exclaims.